HireTea

 Training signal group Indexed hubs Representative companies Common training signals

-Day 1 orientation setup 1 Dollar General 40 lbs, full shift, and common, availability, reliability, transportation, physical ability, and comfort with small-store multitasking, confirm in current onboarding instructions, and role-specific required item
+Day 1 orientation setup 2 Starbucks and Dollar General varies, 25 lbs, 6-8 hours, and espresso calibration,drink build accuracy, 40 lbs, full shift, and common, availability, reliability, transportation, physical ability, and comfort with small-store multitasking, and green apron

 Definitions